 - Not as much control.
 You don’t get to choose which lender your information is shopped around with.
 If you already work with a bank or credit union, it can be beneficial to apply with it — you may get a better rate or terms than you would otherwise.

 - Unavailable for some purchase types.
-If you’re looking to buy from a private owner, financing through a dealership won’t be an option.
+If you’re looking to buy from a private owner, indirect financing will obviously not be an option.

 How to obtain indirect auto financing

-The steps to obtaining indirect auto financing are similar to the process for a traditional loan.
-But before you apply, be sure to have any documents handy that the dealer will need to submit to the lender’s in their network.
+The steps to obtaining indirect auto financing are straightforward.
+But before you apply, be sure to gather any documents the dealer will need to submit to the lenders in their network.
 Here’s a step-by-step breakdown of how to move forward:

 - Visit the dealership.